15 Bucket List-Worthy Places in Maine (2025)

 11. Freeport

-Need a shopping fix with a side of coastal charm?
-Freeport offers retail therapy that even shopping-averse partners will enjoy.
-The massive L.L.Bean flagship store never closes and features an indoor trout pond where I’ve spent more time than I care to admit.
+Freeport combines shopping with authentic Maine coastal charm better than anywhere else.
+The L.L.Bean flagship store never closes (literally 24/7) and features an indoor trout pond where I’ve spent way more time than any adult should.
 Beyond Bean, over 150 outlet stores and local boutiques fill historic buildings throughout downtown.

-When shopping fatigue hits, Wolfe’s Neck State Park offers peaceful forest trails along dramatic rocky coastline.
+Wolfe’s Neck State Park offers peaceful forest trails along dramatic rocky coastline when shopping fatigue hits.
 Watch for ospreys and harbor seals making appearances offshore.
-Before leaving, sample Maine’s famous seafood at Harraseeket Lunch & Lobster, where lobster rolls come with ocean views.
-The town’s walkable center makes exploring easy without constant driving.
+Harraseeket Lunch & Lobster serves lobster rolls with ocean views before you head back to retail therapy.

 Wolfe's Neck State Park in Freeport, Maine